wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_priv_getTransactionReceipt.md

 ---
-title: eth:priv_getTransactionReceipt \[WebSocket\] {disallowed}
+title: eth:priv_getTransactionReceipt  {disallowed} - Ethereum
-description: Returns information about the private transaction after mining thetransaction.
-Receipts for pending transactions are not available.
+description: Example code for the eth:priv_getTransactionReceipt  {disallowed} ws method. Сomplete guide on how to use eth:priv_getTransactionReceipt  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters